DylanT168/just-the-doc-website/Pi Audioplayer.md

 First:

-1. Flash the Raspberry OS onto your SD Card using something like the PI imager, Rufus, Balena Etcher
+1. Flash the Raspberry OS onto your SD Card using something like the Pi imager, Rufus, Balena Etcher

 2. Get a monitor that supports HDMI input and plug in a HDMI cable into both the back of the monitor and into the Raspberry Pi